In-Memory vs Disk Storage: Tactical Patterns for DuckDB Spatial Workflows

 Format-Specific Ingestion & Memory Footprints

 GeoJSON ingestion is notoriously memory-inefficient.
-The format’s nested JSON structure forces row-by-row parsing, inflating memory usage by 3–5x compared to columnar alternatives.
-For production pipelines, convert GeoJSON to GeoParquet upstream or use DuckDB’s streaming reader with explicit chunking:
+The format’s nested JSON structure forces row-by-row parsing, inflating memory usage by 3–5× compared to columnar alternatives.
+For production pipelines, convert GeoJSON to GeoParquet upstream or use DuckDB’s st_read with explicit column selection:

 CREATE OR REPLACE TABLE parcels_stream AS